"They going to show up and kick me out": Millions face eviction when moratorium ends

 Anthony Upshaw and his 17-year-old son are among those being evicted after Upshaw lost this job early in the pandemic and has been struggling since.
-Constables placed his belongings in the front yard of the Dallas, Texas, property.
+Constables placed his belongings in the front yard of the Dallas property.

 "They going to show up and kick me out.
 My kid is up here doing his school work.
 There's like three weeks of school left before the kids graduate," Upshaw said.

 The Texas Supreme Court lifted the moratorium on evictions on March 31.
-The Dallas-Forth Worth area has the third-most eviction filings in the country.
+The Dallas-Fort Worth area has the third-most eviction filings in the country.

 "They are going to put everyone out the first chance they got," Upshaw said, adding that he doesn't know where he and his son will go.
 "We haven't figured that part of it out yet."